Kavindutharaka/Apim-Documentation/en/migration/docs/api-manager/apim-revamped/general-data-migration.md

 This guide offers a general overview of the data migration process and its steps.
 It also provides a set of guidelines for executing the data migration.

+> **Important**
+>
+> From APIM 4.3.0 onwards, running a migration client is no longer required for data migration.
+Instead, a database script will be used to update the existing table schema with necessary changes, which includes the addition of new columns and new tables.

 ## Data Migration Steps

 1. Running Database Scripts: